AjayBrahmakshatriya/buildit_artifact_eval/README.md

     cd buildit
     make -j$(nproc)

 If no errors are reported, the BuildIt library and all the sample/test cases are built correctly.

+If you are running on MacOS and get some errors about missing headers, it might be because your xcode installation is broken after the Catalina upgrade.
+This is a known issue with MacOS that has got nothing to do with BuildIt.
+A possible fix for this is - https://stackoverflow.com/questions/58278260/cant-compile-a-c-program-on-a-mac-after-upgrading-to-catalina-10-15/58349403#58349403

-You can quickly run the test cases to make sure BuildIt is running properly on your system using the command -
+If all goes well, you can quickly run the test cases to make sure BuildIt is running properly on your system using the command -

     make run